OfficeDev/office-js-docs-pr/docs/excel/custom-functions-localize.md

 To declare a localized function name, create additional `name` and `description` properties within your function's JSON file.
 You can declare multiple localized names and descriptions.

-Note your functions' `name` and `description` can change by locale, the `id` of each function is not localized.
-This `id` property is how Excel identifies your function as unique and should not be changed once it is set.
+The `name` and `description` appear in Excel and are localized.
+However, the `id` of each function is not localized.
+The `id` property is how Excel identifies your function as unique and should not be changed once it is set.

 In the following code sample, you'll see the JSON file for a function with the `id` property "multiply."
 The `name` and `description` property of the function has been localized for German.
 Note that the parameter `names` and `descriptions` have also been localized for German.